pablofcastro/KhSAT/README.md

 ## Running the Benchmark

-For running the batch you can use the script `Benchmark/scripts/run_benchmark.py` (from the main folder), you can run the benchmark by batches with the option --benchmark.
+For running the batch you can use the script `Benchmark/scripts/run_benchmark.py` (from the main folder), you can run the benchmark by batches with the option --batch.
 For instance:

 ```
 cd Benchmark/scripts/